hotohoto/study-notes/dev/development-process.md

 - Provide hospitality.
 - Listen carefully and more
   - they would not accept any advices if they don't agree

+(remarks)

+- On-boarding is also important for seniors
+    - not to do something which is not priority
+    - although it can be they've done before in the other places

 ## branching workflows